mpirvu/TechXchange2003/README.md

     2. Verify that the `runJMeter.sh` script contains these service addresses for the JHOST environment variable passed to the JMeter containers:

-       **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to run the runJMeter.sh file.
+       **IMPORTANT**: Please ensure to fill in all fields marked as [Your initial] with the namespace used in the creation step above, and fill in all fields marked as [OCP server name] with the OCP server address you created with TechZone (see the example in the comments mentioned in the runJMeter.sh file) before proceeding to run the runJMeter.sh file.

        ```
        cat runJMeter.sh | grep JHOST